krawaller/algol5/modules/content/material/games/erdoslatino/about.md

 The name comes from Latin Squares and Paul Erdös.
 For more on the latter, read the brilliant book "The Boy who Loved Math"!
 For more on the former, play a Sudoku...

 Silva's game is quite the achievement!
-He leverages the mathematics of latin squares, and combines it with ingenious rules for column dominance to produce a really clever game that plays like no other.
+He leverages the mathematics of latin squares, and combines it with ingenious rules for column dominance to produce a really clever game with distinct play.